duchene/phylomad/README.md

 1. For a quick trial of the software, press *Browse* in the Data tab under the *Select nucleotide or amino acid alignment* header.

-Browse through your files into the *phylomad* folder, then the *codeFolder*, and the *exampleData* folder, and select the data set called *example.covarion.longtips.nex*.
+Browse through your files into the *phylomad/codeFolder/exampleData/* folder, and select the data set called *example.covarion.longtips.nex*.
 If you have selected the file successfully, the PhyloMAd window should say *Upload complete*.

 ![browseButton](codeFolder/www/browseButton.png)